Ellevio: Electrical grids

+Ellevio owns and operates local as well as regional electricity networks.
+In 2023, the company had 83,600 kilometers of power lines and cables, through which it distributed 24.2 TWh of electricity.

+Since provision of power grids is considered a natural monopoly, the market is regulated by the Swedish Energy Markets Inspectorate (Energimarknadsinspektionen).
+The regulated operations of Ellevio serve approximately 1,000,000 customers (2023) in the regions of Dalarna, Värmland, the West coast (encompassing Halland and Bohuslän), Skaraborg-Närke, Gävleborgs län and Stockholm (encompassing Stockholm municipality, Ekerö, Lidingö, Täby, Nynäshamn and Vallentuna) There are also five customers whose wind turbines in Norrbotten are connected to the electrical grid by Ellevio.

 Ellevio, E.ON, and Vattenfall together dominate the Swedish market for electrical grids.
 In 2016, it was estimated that, out of a total of approximately 170 power grid companies, these three connected more than half of the power subscribers in Sweden.
 In the same year, there were around 110 companies with fewer than 15,000 customers each.
-As provision of power grids is considered a natural monopoly, the market is regulated by the Swedish Energy Markets Inspectorate (Energimarknadsinspektionen).

-Ellevio owns and operates local as well as regional electricity networks.
-In 2021, the company had 968,000 customers, to whom 27.5 TWh of electricity were distributed through its 79,200 kilometers of wires.

 Following the cyclone Gudrun in 2005, Swedish power distribution companies have invested heavily in protecting power transmission infrastructure from bad weather, through undergrounding and other measures.
-The work has been going on gradually, and in 2021, Ellevio weatherproofed 1,322 kilometers of its network.
-By the end of that year, 84 percent of its local grid consisted of underground cables.
+The work has been going on gradually.
+Since 2020, the length of power lines that Ellvio has converted to underground cables each year has varied between 794 and 1,359 kilometers.
+By the end of 2023, 85 percent, or 62,875 kilometers, of its local grid consisted of underground cables.
 Ellevio's regional distribution network is generally protected by means of wide power line corridors that are kept free from tall vegetation.